-Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/ sciences course work

-English-two college-level courses minimum

-Science-two college-level courses minimum

-Social Studies-two college-level courses minimum

-(one of the courses must be U.S. History)

-An educational psychology course is required for individuals who do not already hold a teaching certificate.

-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)
+- Present an undergraduate major (or 30 semester hours) in a liberal arts and science major or 60 semester-hour credits in liberal arts/ sciences course work - Undergraduate program must include: - English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum - (one of the courses must be U.S. History) - An educational psychology course is required for individuals who do not already hold a teaching certificate. - Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)

-Research:
+Required Courses: Research: